Animal welfare in wildlife rehabilitation

 - Mimic natural diets as closely as possible

 - Make triage decisions in a timely manner

 Improved welfare of animals in wildlife rehabilitation not only improves an animal’s quality of life while in captivity, it can also result in quicker release back to the wild, which is the ultimate goal of wildlife rehabilitation!

 Though definitions may vary, there are some key features of animal welfare that are especially important to understand:

-2. Animal welfare considers both positive and negative experiences.
+- Animal welfare considers both positive and negative experiences.
 Earlier definitions of animal welfare focused mainly on removing negative experiences, while more modern definitions recognize the incorporation of positive experiences.
-The widely-used ‘five domains’ model of animal welfare is represented to the right.
+The widely-used ‘five domains’ model of animal welfare is represented below.